gksoriginals/TLF-Orientation-talk/README.md

 Its true that people are bit scared to use tools like terminal and github

-- Use git and github to create and present content
+- Try to use git and github to create and present content
 - Ask participants to upload tasks/projects to github for evaluation

 This way when there is a necessity for using these tools people tend to give it a try and that will fix their fear to try out !